metacall/core/docs/README.md

 - [Embedding Python](https://github.com/metacall/embedding-python-example): Example application for embedding Python code into C/C++ using CMake as a build system.

-- [Embedding Ruby](https://github.com/metacall/embedding-python-example): Example application for embedding Ruby code into C/C++ using CMake as a build system.
+- [Embedding Ruby](https://github.com/metacall/embedding-ruby-example): Example application for embedding Ruby code into C/C++ using CMake as a build system.

 - [Mixing Go and TypeScript](https://github.com/metacall/golang-typescript-example): This example shows how to embed TypeScript into Go using MetaCall.
 In other words, calling TypeScript functions from Go.

-- [Using `matplotlib` from C/C++](https://github.com/metacall/embedding-matplotlib-example): Example application for using Python `matplotlib` library into C/C++ using `gcc` for compiling it and installing **METACALL** by compining it by hand.
+- [Using `matplotlib` from C/C++](https://github.com/metacall/embedding-matplotlib-example): Example application for using Python `matplotlib` library into C/C++ using `gcc` for compiling it and installing **MetaCall** by compining it by hand.

 - [Polyglot Redis Module](https://github.com/metacall/redis-module): Extend Redis DataBase modules with TypeScript, JavaScript, Python, C#, Ruby...

-- [Rotulin](https://github.com/metacall/rotulin): Example of a multi-language application built with **METACALL**.
+- [Rotulin](https://github.com/metacall/rotulin): Example of a multi-language application built with **MetaCall**.
 This application embeds a Django server with a Ruby DataBase and C# business layer based on ImageMagick.

 ## 5. Architecture